wonsunahn/CS1632_RentACat/README.md

   * listCats
   * rentCat

+Notice that the setUp method is repeated for both partners.
+Both of you will have to implement parts of the setUp method to have your assigned tests working.
+To avoid merge conflicts on GitHub while working on the same file, I suggest that you use the Live Share feature in VSCode to work on the same shared copy of code, when you are working concurrently in real time (as in the classroom).
+After you are done with the coding session, don't forget to commit and push the code to the GitHub repository so that both partners have access to it later.
+Outside of the classroom when you are not working concurrently, you will mostly collaborate through GitHub.
 Push frequently and also pull frequently from your GitHub repository whenever you are done finishing a method to merge changes as you go along.
-Since we are doing TDD, start with RentACatTest.java and then move on to RentACatImpl.java.
-Please help each other, as always.
+Please communicate frequently and help each other out!

-When you are done with coding, each of you please produce the code coverage stats using Jacoco and compare the results to make sure they are the same.
-Submit one copy.

-## Resources
+# Resources

 These links are the same ones posted at the end of the slides: